-At the time of delivery and payment for the Bonds, an authorized representative of the Owner will certify that no litigation or administrative action or proceeding is pending or, to the knowledge of such authorized representative, threatened, restraining or enjoining, or seeking to restrain or enjoin, the effectiveness of the actions authorizing the Owner to execute and deliver the documents executed by it in connection with issuance of the Bonds, or contesting or questioning the proceedings and authority under which such resolution or such documents have been authorized and are delivered and executed.
+At the time of delivery and payment for the Bonds, an authorized representative of each of Avanti and the Owner will certify that no litigation or administrative action or proceeding is pending or, to the knowledge of such authorized representative, threatened, restraining or enjoining, or seeking to restrain or enjoin, the effectiveness of the actions authorizing Avanti and the Owner, as applicable, to execute and deliver the documents executed by it in connection with issuance of the Bonds, or contesting or questioning the proceedings and authority under which such resolution or such documents have been authorized and are delivered and executed.

-At the time of delivery and payment for the Bonds an authorized representative of the Owner will also certify that there are no legal proceedings to which the Owner is party or to which any of its properties are subject, other than routine litigation incident to its business which is covered by insurance or an indemnity or which are not expected to have a material adverse effect on the Owner.
-It is possible, however, that the Owner could incur claims for which it is not insured or that exceed the amount of its insurance coverage.
+At the time of delivery and payment for the Bonds an authorized representative of each of Avanti and the Owner will also certify that there are no legal proceedings to which Avanti or the Owner, as applicable, is party or to which any of its properties are subject, other than routine litigation incident to its business which is covered by insurance or an indemnity or which are not expected to have a material adverse effect on Avanti or the Owner, as applicable.
+It is possible, however, that Avanti and the Owner could incur claims currently unknown to Avanti or the Owner or for which such entities are not insured or that exceed the amount of its insurance coverage.